 So print a copy, grab a clipboard and a pencil and head outdoors for some treasure hunting fun!
 Take a basket if you wish to keep your treasures.
 You can even bring them back indoors for use to in a nature collage or try making leaf faces.

 RELATED: 101 Things to Do Outdoors Printable

 Printing Your Nature Scavenger Hunt

-Click here to download.
-This will open a 2 page PDF document.
-Download or save the PDF to your own computer.
+Click here to download: Nature Scavenger Hunt.
+Save the PDF to your computer.
 Open the PDF and print the page you require.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).